Today's Thursday • 12 mins read

 “By the time the woman realizes that the abuse is inescapable, the traumatically produced emotional bond is quite strong.” – Dutton & Painter (1993)

-In the submission stage, the victim may become resigned to their situation, feeling totally dependent, trapped, and helpless, making it almost impossible to break free.
+In the submission stage, the target may become resigned to their situation, feeling totally dependent, trapped, and helpless, making it almost impossible to break free.

-The abuser has, or will soon have, systematically isolated the victim from her friends, family, colleagues, and other social support systems.
-This might be subtle and gradual, with them criticizing, belittling, or gossiping about the victim’s friends or family.
+The abuser has, or will soon have, systematically isolated the target from her friends, family, colleagues, and other social support systems.
+This might be subtle and gradual, with them criticizing, belittling, or gossiping about the target’s friends or family.

-It can also get more overt, and the abuser can start to dictate what the victim may wear, go, buy, eat, talk to, or socialize with.
+It can also get more overt.
+The abuser can start to dictate what their target should wear, go, buy, eat, talk to, or socialize with.

-They ultimately start controlling their victim’s whereabouts and communications, dictating to be always location tagged, all passwords revealed, and sharing every detail of their day.
+They ultimately start controlling the other person’s whereabouts and communications, dictating that they be always location tagged, reveal all their passwords, and share every detail of their past.

 Of course, this 24/7 monitoring comes with scoldings for doing the wrong things or doing things wrongly.

-This social isolation increases dependency on the abuser, making the victim feel like there’s no one else to turn to.
+This social isolation increases dependency on the abuser, making the target feel like there’s no one else to turn to.

-Over time, the victim starts blaming themselves for the abuse, internalizing the abuser’s criticisms and accusations.
+Over time, the target starts blaming themselves for the abuse, internalizing the abuser’s criticisms and accusations.

 They may believe that they are at fault, that they deserve the abuse, or that they can change the abuser’s behavior by being “better.”